PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 If you're using GitHub (or something GitHub-compatible) to host your site files, there is a more secure way to run a webhook.

-First, install the [flask-hookserver](https://pypi.org/project/flask-hookserver) package with `pipenv install flask-hookserver`.
+First, install the [flask-hookserver](https://pypi.org/project/flask-hookserver) package into your environment (with e.g. `poetry install flask-hookserver`).

 Next, add the following to your `app.py` somewhere after the `app` object gets created: